Christinechen66/Fraud-Detection/README.md

 # Fraud_Detection
-The data if from Kaggle competition named Creditcard with PCA transformed features.
+The data is from Kaggle competition named Creditcard.CSV with PCA transformed features.

-The target of this competition is to solve data imbalance problem.
+The target of this competition is to solve data imbalance problem, find outlinears.

+The outlinears detection model can be applied for fraud detection, equipment and facility replacement, cyber security and so on.